-Appendix 7 states, "To reduce the potential impacts of the project alternatives on environmental resources, the analysis assumes the following or equivalent measures would be incorporated into the project as avoidance and minimization measures."
-EPA supports the identification of measures to reduce environmental impacts located in one Appendix; however, it is unclear what measures are optional, what measures are a part of the proposed project, and what measures are a mitigation commitment to demonstrate that the project will have less than significant effects.
+Appendix 7 states, "To reduce the potential impacts of the project alternatives on environmental EPA-19 resources, the analysis assumes the following or equivalent measures would be incorporated into the project as avoidance and minimization measures."
+EPA supports the identification of measures to reduce environmental impacts located in one Appendix; however, it is unclear what measures are optional, what measures are a part of the project will have less than significant effects.
 Further, it is not clear who the responsible party will be for implementing each measure identified.
 Notably, there is no mention of the commitment for electric dredge for construction in Appendix 7, although the analysis includes multiple references indicating that intent.